fjjaramillo/datasciencecoursera/run_analysis-README.md

 ##1.
 SCRIPT DESIGN -- HOW THE SCRIPT WORKS?
 ***
-Because of CPU limitations this program starts by declaring a limit of rows to upload from every one of the raw data tables (n<- 100).
-The program  can be updated to run for the whole raw data just by making n <- -1.

-***
 ####1.1 Loading labels, creating list of labels of data to be extracted (tidylabels) and creating descriptive activity names

 Descriptive activity labels are created on **actlab (names in bold correspond to objects)** by assigning a description to every activity code.